 Cranberries are naturally very bitter.
 Sweetness is added to cranberry relish through the orange and apple which contain natural sugars, but you will still want to macerate the cranberries by adding sugar.

-Can I make cranberry relish without a food processor?
+Do I need a food processor?

 A food processor is the ideal kitchen tool to make cranberry relish as all of the ingredients need to be finely chopped.
 Other tools like a NutriBullet or a good blender may also be used to make a cranberry relish.
 Making this without the aid of a kitchen tool could prove difficult, but you certainly can finely chop everything with a good chef’s knife.